-I think the most beautiful shadow is that of the comic book hero Lucky Luke, who shoots faster than his own shadow!
-Here I have copied the original by artist Maurice de Bevere (1923-2001) and changed it a bit.
+For me the most genius cast shadow is that of the comic book hero Lucky Luke, who shoots faster than his own shadow!
+Here I have freely copied the original by artist Maurice de Bevere (1923-2001).

 Such a shadow of an object (in this case Lucky Luke) on the ground, wall or other surface is called a cast shadow.
 The more the light comes from the side (from the sun or a lamp or a candle), the longer the drop shadow.
 This is shown below with a kind of obelisk.
 Further away from the obelisk, the drop shadow fades slightly.
-I recommend not to draw a line around such a real shadow.
-The edges should remain a bit fuzzy.
+The edges of a realistic shadow should remain a bit fuzzy (so not with a line as I did with Lucky Luke) .

-Exercise 1: draw some obelisks or a columns and try out a few different light directions from the left and right.
+Exercise 1: draw some obelisks or self-invented figures and try out a few different light directions from the left and right.

 In wintertime the sun is very low and you get super long drop shadows.
 It looks really crazy when the sun is shining behind you and you see your legs completely stretched.
 A good stretching exercise for which you do not have to do anything.
 Maybe you also like to draw such an elongated drop shadow.